2022–23 Bulgarian Cup: Round of 32

 The draw for this round, together with the draw for the round of 16, was conducted on 11 October 2022.
 The games shall be played between 16 and 27 November 2022.
 In this stage participate the 15 winners from the previous round, Chernomorets Balchik (who received a bye) and the 16 teams from the First League.

 Round of 16

 The draw was conducted on 11 October 2022, immediately after the draw for the round of 32.
 The games were played between 26 November and 4 December 2022.
 In this stage the participants are the 16 winners from the previous round.

 Quarter-finals

 The draw was conducted on 12 December 2022.
-The games should be played between 3 and 5 April 2023.
+The games were played between 3 and 5 April 2023.
 In this stage the participants are the 8 winners from the previous round.

+Semi-finals

+The draw was conducted on 6 April 2023.
+The first legs were played on 25 and 26 April, while the second legs were scheduled for 10 and 11 May 2023.
+From this season onwards, the away goals rule will not apply in accordance with the generally accepted regulations in European football.